-VCE will be conducting a long term solicitation in 2018 in which it will be seeking renewable power from RPS-qualifying renewable energy projects, with an expectation that power purchase agreements will be executed in early 2019.
-In support of this solicitation, VCE will:
+VCEA will be conducting a long term solicitation in 2018 in which it will be seeking renewable power from RPS-qualifying renewable energy projects, with an expectation that power purchase agreements will be executed in early 2019.
+In support of this solicitation, VCEA will:

-- Develop criteria/information requests to evaluate new renewables for projects implementing responsible siting practices (both environmental and land use).
-Develop associated evaluation criteria. - Develop criteria for acceptable and preferred renewable technologies and locations (e.g. local vs. remote). - Develop position on procuring out-of-state resources.
-Develop criteria defining limits on which states VCE will procure long term renewables from. - Develop a position on the definition of "local" for renewable resource procurement. - Determine whether to include battery or other storage options in solicitation. - Develop criteria for assessing the portfolio content of local versus non local for short-list selection. - Do a literature review on the economic impacts/value of locally sited renewable resources.
+- Develop criteria/information requests to evaluate new renewable sources for projects implementing responsible siting practices (both environmental and land use). - Develop Criteria for acceptable and preferred renewable technologies and locations. - Develop criteria for, position on, procuring out-of-state renewable resources. - Develop definition of "local" for renewable resource procurement. - Determine whether to include battery or other storage options in solicitation. - Develop criteria for assessing the portfolio content of local versus non local for short-list selection. - Do a literature review on the economic impacts/value of locally sited renewable resources that could include values not typically included, such as secondary emissions benefits, job creation, environmental impacts, etc - Determine whether to accept or give preference renewable project proposals that include integrated battery storage.

-As part of the siting criteria established for the solicitation, VCE will require that bidders identify whether their projects are located in areas with disadvantaged communities.
+As part of the siting criteria established for the solicitation, VCEA will require that bidders identify whether their projects are located in areas with disadvantaged communities.
 For proposed projects located in disadvantaged communities, as defined in PUC 399.13(a)(7)(A-B), that can demonstrate that their project will provide environmental and economic benefits to that community, additional credit may be given in the selection scoring and ranking.

-This long term renewable procurement directly supports achievement of the Preferred Portfolio, and will help make sure VCE identifies sufficient capacity to meet RPS requirements for long term contracts.
+This long term renewable procurement directly supports achievement of the Preferred Portfolio, and will help make sure VCEA identifies sufficient capacity to meet RPS requirements for long term contracts.